tsladecek/PiB_Blood_Metabolites/README.md

 $ conda activate metabolites

-Note that the `R` language and its packages is not included in this environment
+Note that the `R` language and its packages are not included in this environment